TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 });
 ~~~

-The second argument is the length of the "salt" to use in the hashing function, salting a password means adding extra random characters to it.
-By hashing a password plus a salt, if multiple users had the same password, the hashing function will yield a different hash for each one of them.
-The salt gets automatically included with the hash, so there is no need to store in the database.
+The second argument is the length of the "salt" to use in the hashing function; salting a password means adding extra random characters to it, the password plus the the extra random characters are then fed into the hashing function.
+Salting is used to make a password hash output unique, even for users who use the same password, and to protect against [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table) and [dictionary](https://en.wikipedia.org/wiki/Dictionary_attack) attacks.

+Usually, the salt gets stored in the database in the clear next to the hashed value, but in our case, there is no need to do so because the hashing algorithm that `bcryptjs` uses includes the salt automatically with the hash.

 The hash function is somewhat slow, so all of the DB storage stuff needs to go inside the callback.
 Check to see if you've got this working by signing up a new user with a simple password, then go look at your DB entries to see how it's being stored.
 If you've done it right, your password should have been transformed into a really long random string.

 It's important to note that _how_ hashing works is beyond the scope of this lesson.
-To learn more about the subjet consider reading [This wikipedia article](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+To learn more about the subject consider reading [This wikipedia article](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

 #### Comparing hashed passwords: